InteractiveAdvertisingBureau/Global-Privacy-Platform/Core/CMP API Specification.md

 ```

-A call to the `addEventListener` command must always respond with a return object immediately.
+A call to the `addEventListener` command must always trigger an immediate call to the callback function.
 When registering new event listeners, the CMP (and stub) must therefore generate new listenerIds for each call to this command.

 <table>